phpdev-uk/configuration-management-ansible/workshop/notes.md

     state: reloaded
 ```

-Run the `web.yml` playbook again and access to nginx should be restored.
+Run `vagrant provision` and then visit [http://10.213.213.213](http://10.213.213.213)
+in a web browser.
+You should see a page which indicates that nginx is working.

 ## Single playbook